MewPurPur/GodSVG/CONTRIBUTING.md

 Follow the [GDScript style guide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html).
 Most of its rules are enforced here.
 Additionally:

+- Static typing is used.
 - Comments should be written like sentences and punctuated.
-- Class names should use `class_name X extends Y` syntax.
+- Class names must use `class_name X extends Y` syntax.

 Pull requests may get production tweaks to fix their style before being merged.